-The oil is a blend of a diverse range of liquid hydrocarbons with inconsistent molecular structure 12.
-When it has a higher proportion of complex high molecular weight compounds such as asphaltenes and resins, oil viscosity will be higher, signifying that viscosity reflects oil's chemical complexity13.
+The oil is a blend of a diverse range of liquid hydrocarbons with inconsistent molecular structure 21.
+When it has a higher proportion of complex high molecular weight compounds such as asphaltenes and resins, oil viscosity will be higher, signifying that viscosity reflects oil's chemical complexity22.
 This natural inconsistency of oil compositions elicits a constant demand for the development of new techniques for their efficient characterization.
 In recent years, the wave of innovation has led to the application of low-field nuclear magnetic resonance (LF-NMR) tools to characterize hydrogen-bearing liquids due to their ability to rapidly convey a series of contactless, non-invasive experiments.
+In NMR petrophysical logging, the pulsed NMR tools typically generate magnetic fields between 120 to 550 gauss (0.012 to 0.055 tesla)23.
+In this work, low-field NMR is defined by fields below 550 gauss.

 To relate a fluid viscosity to NMR relaxation, it is necessary to comprehend and model the molecular interactions.
-Equations 6 and 7 demonstrate that viscosity can be expressed without macroscopic flow or shearing (Equation 5).
-These findings are consistent with a theoretical Bloembergen-Purcell-Pound (BPP) NMR relaxation model, associated Debye-Einstein-Stokes spherical molecules model, which anticipates different rotational correlation times (τ_c) for various molecule sizes 10,14,15 .
+Equations 11 and 12 demonstrate that viscosity can be expressed without macroscopic flow or shearing (Equation 10).
+These findings are consistent with a theoretical Bloembergen-Purcell-Pound (BPP) NMR relaxation model, associated Debye-Einstein-Stokes spherical molecules model, which anticipates different rotational correlation times (τ_c) for various molecule sizes ^{19,24,25}.
 The correlation time represents the mean time required for a molecule to rotate one radian and is a crucial parameter for determining microviscosity.
 It is also a fundamental component of the BPP relaxation model.

-Based on this relationship, one can study the association of T2 relaxation with viscosity15.
-The physics of this relationship is discussed in section 2.2 (Fuel).
+Based on this relationship, one can study the association of T2 relaxation with viscosity25.
+The physics of this relationship is discussed in section 2.2.

 As previously mentioned, the T_2 relaxation distribution after mathematical inversion can be represented in a time domain.
 Distributions of T_2 relaxation between different fluids can be compared using a mean T_2 distribution time, such as T_2 logarithmic mean (T{2lm}).
 When fluids are measured in a bulk state, the primary relaxation mechanism will be bulk relaxation (T{2B}), which is due to the energy exchange of the H spins and diffusion.
-Straley et al. and Coates et al. have experimentally shown that the T{2B} is proportional to the ratio of temperature (T_2) and viscosity (T_2):
+Straley et al.23 and Coates et al.13 have experimentally shown that the T{2B} is proportional to the ratio of temperature (T) and viscosity (η):

-$$T{2B} \propto \frac{\eta}{T}$$ (8)
+$$\frac{1}{T{2B}} \propto \frac{\eta}{T}$$ (13)

-Since the relaxation times of light oils, water and gases have long relaxation times, and high viscosity fluids such as heavy oils have short relaxation times, the T{2B} and T{2lm} can be correlated with oil viscosity16-18.
-Although this relationship is used as a foundation for nearly all existing NMR viscosity models, it only works well for the light and medium viscous oils (\sim 1-800 cP)19 composed of lighter hydrocarbons with a more straightforward chemical structure.
-In the case of heavier oils, the T_2 relaxation deviates from the classical BPP model, and the relationship described in Equation 8 alters significantly.
+Since the relaxation times of light oils, water and gases are long, and high viscosity fluids such as heavy oils have short relaxation times, the T{2B} and T{2lm} can be correlated with oil viscosity^{23,26,27}.
+Although this relationship is used as a foundation for nearly all existing NMR viscosity models, it only works well for the light and medium viscous oils (\sim 1-800 cP)28 composed of lighter hydrocarbons with a less complex chemical structure.
+In the case of heavier oils, the T2 relaxation deviates from the classical BPP model, and the relationship described in Equation 13 alters significantly.